 • Payment information and financial information that relates to our relationship including bank details, bank account.

-• Personal information given to us in relation to working at Arkk Solutions such as your CV, answers to any tests or assessments, education, training, employment history and information given in interview and meetings we may have with you.
+• Personal information given to us in relation to working at ARKK such as your CV, answers to any tests or assessments, education, training, employment history and information given in interview and meetings we may have with you.

-You may also give us information that is classified as ‘special categories’ under GDPR however we do not routinely do this.
-We will explain this to you if we need to start processing this type of data, or if we are acting as a Data Processor then the Data Controller will explain this to you.
+You may also give us information that is classified as ‘special categories’ under UK GDPR however we do not routinely do this.
+We may process special category information in relation to employee health.
+If we are acting as a Data Processor then the Data Controller will explain if we process special category information, however at present there is no provision to submit special category data to us.
 More information about ‘special categories’ can be found here.

 4 Information Collected From Other Sources